FlowFuse/flowfuse/docs/device-agent/register.md

 ## Assign the device to an Application

-The next step is to assign the device to a FlowForge Application
+The next step is to assign the device to a FlowFuse Application

 1. Go to your teams's **Devices** page.
 2. Open the dropdown menu to the right of the device you want to assign and